gounknown/logrotate/README.md

 ### MaxInterval (default: 24 hours)

 Interval between file rotation.
 By default logs are rotated every 24 hours.
+In particular, the minimal interval unit is in time.Second level.

 Note: Remember to use time.Duration values.